useflashpunk/useflashpunk.github.io/_posts/2002-01-01-animated-sprites.md

 <h2 id="playing-animations">Playing Animations</h2>

-Once you've created your desired animations, you can tell them which animation to play using the Spritemap's [play()][spritemap-play] function, like this:
+Once you've created your desired animations, you can tell them which animation to play using the Spritemap's [`play()`][spritemap-play] function, like this:

 {% highlight actionscript %}
 sprSwordguy.play("stand");
 {% endhighlight %}

-So here, I call the play() function and tell it to play my pre-assigned "stand" animation.
+So here, I call the `play()` function and tell it to play my pre-assigned "stand" animation.
 The animation will then start at the first frame, animate through the assigned frames, and loop continuously if desired.
-You can call play() at any time to switch which animation your Entity is playing.
+You can call `play()` at any time to switch which animation your Entity is playing.
-TIP

 <div class="alert alert-info">